htinz/htinz/README.md

 - 👋 Hi, I’m Htin Zaw, a British, originally from Myanmar/Burma.
+I am currently living in London and actively seeking for a Junior Software Developer role.
 - 👀 I’m interested in creating, designing new features and solving problems with technology.
 - 🌱 I’m currently learning JavaScript, React ..
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking to collaborate on Github.
 - 📫 You can reach me via e-mail at htindev@gmail.com

 <!---